The Art of Writing: An Online Conversation

 Dear friends of the Endangered Alphabets, and of the written word:

-If my current Kickstarter campaign is successful, I plan to write a book about a fascinating and paradoxical phenomenon taking place all over the world.
+my current Kickstarter campaign has been successful, I plan to write a book about a fascinating and paradoxical phenomenon taking place all over the world.

 Just when we in the West are abandoning the art of handwriting or delegating writing altogether to AI, a number of minority cultures around the world are doing exactly the opposite–reconnecting with their pasts and their identities by teaching calligraphy in their traditional scripts.
 In Nepal, in the Philippines, in Bali, in China, in Mongolia, people are relearning the art of writing by hand.
 Do they know something important we don’t?
 And what is the future of the written word?

 There’s a ton to discuss here, and as usual I assume I’m surrounded by people who know more than I do.
-With that in mind, I’m organizing an online discussion of the subject at noon EST on Sunday, October 27th, for 90 minutes.
+With that in mind, I’m organizing an online discussion of the subject at noon EST on Sunday, November 10th, and in fact every other Sunday, for 90 minutes.
 I have a series of questions in mind, and I suppose I’ll have to limit discussion of each, and then I’ll throw the conversation open for free-for-all.

 In particular I’m inviting calligraphers to join in, because calligraphers think about writing as something other than a means to an end (or, as linguists like to say, just a way to represent speech).
 Calligraphy gives active and serious consideration to aspects of writing most of us never consider at all, in fact.
 The texture of writing, the shape of writing, the rhythm of writing, the depth and thickness of writing, the traditions and aesthetics of writing, and, perhaps most interesting of all, the effect of the act of writing upon the writer, body and spirit.